Nadine Mulkerrin: Career

 Mulkerrin made her television debut in an episode of the ITV medical drama The Royal, and later made guest appearances in Waterloo Road, In with the Flynns and Doctors.
 From 2013 to 2015, she played the role of Ashley in the BBC sitcom Still Open All Hours.
 Also in 2015, it was announced that Mulkerrin had been cast as series regular Cleo McQueen in the Channel 4 soap opera Hollyoaks.
 In 2017, Mulkerrin was nominated for Best Female Dramatic Performance at the British Soap Awards for her portrayal of Cleo.
 She was then nominated in the same category at the 2018 and 2019 ceremony.
 Mulkerrin exited her role as Cleo in May 2022.
+She returned to her role as Cleo in January 2024 on Hollyoaks full time as part of the Collision Stunt Week.
+She also appeared in an episode of Casualty in February 2024.